JoelLindberg/digital-forest/about.md

 My general areas of expertise and focus (not in a particular order).

+* Network and systems
+* Misc. programming and scripting
 * REST APIs
-* Misc. programming and scripting
-* Network and systems
+* Web development (full-stack)
-* Jamstack
+  - Jamstack
   - My current personal learning focus

 More fine-grained: